Sanglorian/orcus/Orcus Rulebook - current.md

 Either way, each square you clear on the jump costs a square of movement.

 This rule assumes that the height of your jump doesn't matter, such as a jump across a stream or chasm.
 If you clear at least one square, the vertical height of your jump is 2 feet + the number of squares you could clear.
-E.g. if your jump could clear a 4-square gap, the vertical height is 6 feet.
+For example, if your jump could clear a 4-square gap, the vertical height is 6 feet.

 **High Jump:** When you make a high jump, you leap into the air a number of *feet* equal to the check result divided by 10 (standing high jump) or divided by 5 (if you move at least 2 squares immediately before the jump).
 Either way, every five feet costs a square of movement.